Crash on Auckland's Northern Motorway causing delays in both directions

 Further south in the city, NZTA said a breakdown blocking the left lane of the Victoria Park Tunnel was causing delays.

-The breakdown was expected to be cleared by noon.
+The breakdown was cleared by noon.